Reduced state of the field and classicality of quantum Gaussian evolution: Classicality of RSF entropy

-As said before, like the Wehrl entropy, and unlike the von Neumann entropy, the reduced entropy (\ref{eq:reduced_von_Neumann_entropy}) does not vanish for all pure states, but rather only for the coherent states.
-Furthermore, the reduced entropy is not invariant under all unitary transformations.\footnote{Consider, e.g. the Bogoliubov transformation $U^\dag\hat{a}_kU = \cosh\mu\,\hat{a}_k + \sin\mu\,\hat{a}_k^\dag$ with $\mu\neq 0$.
-From the definitions (\ref{eq:single_particle_density_matrix_definition}, \ref{eq:averaged_field_defition}), $r$ transforms to $\cosh^2\mu\,r+\mathcal{O}(\mu)\neq r$.} Finally, by construction, the reduced entropy provides an upper bound to the von Neumann entropy, another quality shared with the Wehrl entropy.
-The connection between the two entropies becomes more clear upon realization that RSF, and thus reduced entropy, can also be elegantly represented by the Husimi Q function:
+Looking at the reduced entropy (\ref{eq:reduced_von_Neumann_entropy}), we can see that it possesses the same qualities.
+The fact that it is minimized by coherent states was already discussed.
+As for invariance under unitary operations, consider, e.g. the transformation $\hat{U}^\dag\hat{a}_k\hat{U} = \cosh\mu\,\hat{a}_k + \sinh\mu\,\hat{a}_k^\dag$ with $\mu\neq 0$.
+From the definitions (\ref{eq:single_particle_density_matrix_definition}, \ref{eq:averaged_field_defition}), we can calculate that $r$ transforms to $r' = \cosh^2\mu\,r+f(\mu)\neq r$, where $f(\mu)$ depends solely on correlations not included in the RSF formalism.
+Notably, the reduced entropy of $r'$ differs from that of $r$.
+Finally, we note that by construction, the reduced entropy provides an upper bound to the von Neumann entropy, another quality shared with the Wehrl entropy.

-Given these shared qualities, it is natural to ask whether there exists a reduced entropy equivalent to the Wehrl entropy.
-The answer is positive and yields the \emph{reduced Wehrl entropy}:
+As seen, the reduced entropy resembles the Wehrl entropy more than the von Neumann entropy.
+To make this point even stronger, we will now construct a new entropy of RSF based on the Wehrl entropy and show that for the majority of states it has approximately the same value as the reduced entropy.
+In other words, despite being based on the quantum von Neumann entropy, the reduced entropy gives the same quantitative results as RSF entropy based on the semi-classical Wehrl entropy.